Accessibility in Design for Users with Impairments

 Robust Design

 This ensures that your design can be reliably interpreted by a wide variety of user agents, including assistive technologies.
-This principle involves using clean, semantic code and avoiding deprecated or proprietary technologies.
+This principle involves using clean, semantic code and avoiding subpar technologies.

 Practical Tips for Creating Accessible Designs